-If this is something you’ve experienced, then it’s likely you won’t want your potential customers to feel the same way either.
-Whilst localization might not be something you’re well versed in, you can certainly start to see its importance.
+If you’re a business owner, then it’s likely you won’t want your potential customers to feel the same way either.

 What is localization?

-The main goal of localization is to give your product, offering, service or even just simply your content, the feeling that it’s been created specifically for your new target market, irrespective of their language, culture or religion.
+The main goal of localization is to give your product, offering, service, or even just simply your content, the look and feel of one created specifically for your new target market, irrespective of their native language, local culture, or religion.

-- Adapting images, videos, graphics and even emojis 😉
+- Adapting images, videos, graphics, and even emojis 😉 to resonate with the target culture

-- Modifying website design and layout to allow for newly translated text such as right-to-left languages
+- Modifying website design, layout, and formatting to allow for newly translated text such as right-to-left languages

 - Converting to local currencies and units of measure